 The vascular endothelial cells contribute to the maintenance of vascular homeostasis.
 They synthesize and secrete activators as well as inhibitors of both the coagulation system and the fibrinolysis system, and mediators that influence the adhesion and aggregation of blood platelets.
 Endothelial cells also release molecules that control cell proliferation and modulate vessel wall tone.
-Many of these, and other, processes can be studied in vitro using cultured cells, and human umbilical vein and artery derived endothelial cells are the most commonly used cell types for such studies.
-Except for the common endothelial cell features such as "cobblestone" morphology, positive staining for Factors VIII and the ability to take up acetylated low-density lipoprotein [1], human umbilical endothelial cells also stein positively with CD-31 [2].
-Cells pretreated with IL-1 or TNF- $\alpha$ also selectively express E-selectin [3] and VCAM [4].
+Activation of adenosine receptors on human pulmonary artery endothelial cell by lipopolysacchrides induces the release of IL-6 which may contribute to the pathophysiology of acute lung injury [1].
+Many of these, and other, processes can be studied in vitro using cultured cells and human pulmonary artery derived endothelial cells are a commonly used cell type for such studies.

-HUAEC from ScienCell Research Laboratories are isolated from human umbilical arteries.
-HUVEC are cryopreserved at the end of secondary culture and delivered frozen.
+HPAEC from ScienCell Research Laboratories are isolated from human pulmonary artery.
+HPAEC are cryopreserved at the end of secondary culture and delivered frozen.
 Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
-HUAEC are characterized by immunofluorescent method with antibodies to vWF/Factor VIII and CD31 (P-CAM) and by uptake of DiI-Ac-LDL.
-HUAEC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HUAEC are guaranteed to further expand for 15 population doublings at the conditions provided by ScienCell Research Laboratories.
+HPAEC are characterized by immunofluorescent method with antibodies to VWF/Factor VIII and CD31 (P-CAM) and by uptake of DiI-Ac-LDL.
+HPAEC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HPAEC are guaranteed to further expand for 15 population doublings at the condition provided by ScienCell Research Laboratories.